UnfoldedInc/deck.gl-native-dependencies/README.md

 # deck.gl-native Dependencies

 This repository contains prebuilt dependencies for [deck.gl-native](https://github.com/UnfoldedInc/deck.gl-native).
+Libarries that are not available with Apt (Debian) or Homebrew are included here.

 Supported architectures: